 3. Laka bicycle insurance

 Here at Laka, we’re offering a new way to insure bicycles.
-We do this by using a community-based insurance model designed especially for cyclists.
-Insuring your bicycle and cycling gear with Laka means there are no premiums, with claims being settled first and the costs shared with the community at the end of the month.
+We do this by using a collective-based insurance model designed especially for cyclists.
+Insuring your bicycle and cycling gear with Laka means there are no premiums, with claims being settled first and the costs shared with the collective at the end of the month.

 Costs are split fairly and, unlike traditional companies, Laka only makes money when settling claims.
 This creates a fairer and more transparent business model, with the savings passed on to you, our bike-loving customers.

-Our community-based method means savings are passed onto you.
+Our collective-based method means savings are passed onto you.
 This year, our members have saved 25 percent compared to regular market prices.

 What’s included in my bicycle insurance?